Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Numerical results

 \section{Numerical results}

-The goal of this section is to validate speed, stability and sampling accuracy of the DMTS-NC method, on bulk water boxes of various sizes and two solvated protein systems.
-All simulations were performed in periodic boundary conditions, applying the Langevin thermostat with a fluctuation/dissipation profile given by a \SI{1}{ps^{-1}} friction parameter and a \SI{300}{K} temperature.
-For DMTS and DMTS-NC, HMR is systematically activated.
+The goal of this section is to assess performance, stability and sampling accuracy of the DMTS-NC method, on bulk water boxes of various sizes, two solvated proteins and a collection of solvated small molecules.
+Simulations were performed in periodic boundary conditions, applying the Langevin thermostat at $T = 300$K temperature and $\gamma=\SI{1}{ps^{-1}}$ friction.
+In the HHF variant, we tested both Langevin and Fast Forward Langevin thermostats with a higher friction of $\gamma_H=10$ps$^{-1}$ on hydrogen atoms and $\gamma=\SI{1}{ps^{-1}}$ on other species.
+Single time step simulations used the BAOAB integrator.
+In all DMTS and DMTS-NC simulations, HMR was systematically activated with an additional $3.0$ Daltons on hydrogen atoms.
+Isobaric-isothermal simulations applied Bussi's barostat~\cite{Bussi2009}, targeting a $1.0$atm pressure, with a $\tau_P = 2.0$ps volume relaxation time.
 Training and MD used the FeNNol~\cite{Ple2024} Python library coupled to the Tinker-HP package \cite{lagardere2018tinker,adjoua2021tinker} within its Deep-HP module \cite{Inizan2023} on a single NVIDIA A100 40GB GPU card.